AdobeDocs/experience-manager-cloud-service.en/help/forms/sample-themes-templates-form-data-models-core-components.md

 ## Sample themes {#Sample-Themes}

 Reference sample themes help authors to define and customize styling to forms, authors with even a basic knowledge of CSS can customize theme as per requirement.

+**How to get these themes?**
+* To get these themes on **Forms as a Cloud Service** environment, [enable Adaptive Forms Core Components](https://experienceleague.corp.adobe.com/docs/experience-manager-cloud-service/content/forms/setup-configure-migrate/enable-adaptive-forms-core-components.html) and use the [front-end pipeline](https://experienceleague.corp.adobe.com/docs/experience-manager-cloud-service/content/forms/adaptive-forms-authoring/authoring-adaptive-forms-core-components/create-an-adaptive-form-on-forms-cs/using-themes-in-core-components.html) to deploy these themes.
+* To get these themes on a **AEM 6.5 Forms** environment, [enable Adaptive Forms Core Components](https://experienceleague.corp.adobe.com/docs/experience-manager-65/forms/adaptive-forms-core-components/enable-adaptive-forms-core-components.html) and use the [package manager](https://experienceleague.corp.adobe.com/docs/experience-manager-65/forms/adaptive-forms-core-components/create-or-customize-themes-for-adaptive-forms-core-components) to deploy these themes.

-Form authors [enable Adaptive Forms Core Components](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/forms/setup-configure-migrate/enable-adaptive-forms-core-components.html) on AEM Forms as a Cloud Service and local development environment to get these themes described as follows:
+The **out of the box** [Adaptive Form Core Components](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/adaptive-forms/introduction.html) themes are described as follows:

 ![OOTB themes](assets/OOTB-themes.png)